minu-gatech/Project-Weather-Vacation-API/README.md

 - Save the scatter plots into PNG images

 #### (2)
-The objective is to Run linear regression on each relationship, by separating them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):
+Other objective is to run linear regression on each relationship, by separating them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):

 - Filter the data based on Northern Hemisphere and Southern Hemisphere